pfalcon/diff-highlight/README.rst

 Requirements
 ============

-* Python 2.6 or 2.7, or Python 3.2, 3.3, 3.4 (or higher
+* Python 2.6 or 2.7, or Python 3.2, 3.3, 3.4 or higher
-  (mercurial extension works on python 2.x only)
+  (mercurial extension works on python 2.x only).

 License
 =======

-Apache License 2.0
-(`highlights/pprint.py` is under PSFL).
+Apache License 2.0 (``highlights/pprint.py`` is under PSFL).

 History